kasir-barati/sql/.github/docs/WITH.md

 ;
 ```

 Here we optimized and improved the readability of our SQL query by a ton.
+[Here](https://github.com/kasir-barati/react/blob/417d147f19ea3918bf443f33aafbd2045c898326/apps/api/src/repositories/message.repository.ts#L26-L66) you can see how it is done in Prisma.

 ## Ref